gamell/resume/src/markdowns/professional-experience.md

 Main front-end developer of a fully-responsive, high-traffic, highly-available e-commerce website: [AirAsiaGo](https://www.airasiago.com).
 Used `Kanban` & `Continuous Deployment` methodologies and followed `Clean Code` practices.

 - **Developed, tested and shipped** cross-browser, responsive, retina-ready features and modules built with `HTML5`, `JavaScript` - `jQuery`, `Backbone`, `AngularJS` etc - `CSS3 (LESS)`, `SVG`, `sprites`, etc. on top of a `Spring (Java)` back-end.
-- **Led the team's front-end vision** and evangelize best practices.
+- **Led the team's front-end vision and development**.
+Evangelize best practices by mentoring team mates.
-- Interacted with other teams proactively providing feedback on the difficulty/feasibility of the planned features.
+- Interacted with UI Design team, providing constant feedback on the difficulty/feasibility of the planned features.
 - **Optimized** page load-time and SEO ranking through minification, caching, selective loading, changes in front-end architecture, usage of subdomain-per-asset CDNs, sprite and image compression, etc.
-- Identified, debugged and fixed **live-site issues** (`Splunk`, `Nagios`, `AWS monitoring`, `Google Analytics`, etc.)
+- Identified, debugged and fixed **live-site issues** within hours (`Splunk`, `Nagios`, `AWS monitoring`, `Google Analytics`, etc.).

 ### **Sr. Web Developer & Tech Lead** at **Optimum Solutions (Standard Chartered Bank)** in Singapore, Jan - Oct 2012
 #### Optimum Solutions is a Singaporean mid-size IT consultant company.
 SCB is a global bank with branches in 70 countries over 80,000 employees

 Worked on the RMWB (Relation Manager WorkBench) project for Standard Chartered Bank.
 Our responsibility was to develop and ship the front-end of the application the corporate customers would use.

 - **Integrated an already existing web application** from a third-party vendor following given designs and using `HTML`, `CSS`, `JavaScript` and `JSPs` into the RMWB portal which also grouped information from CreditMate and MicroStrategy Systems in a web-based interface.
-Also developed web services to expose data from the backend with `Java` (Spring).
+Developed web services to expose data from the backend with `Spring` (Java).
 - **Conducted technical interviews** for Web Developer and Web Designer roles.
-- **Led implementation**, Quality Control, bug tracking and feature planning for the project.
+- **Drove implementation**, Quality Control, bug tracking and feature planning for the project.
-- Was the **point of contact** between the Business and the team.
+- Undertook the role of **point of contact** between the Business and tech team.

 ### **Analyst** at **BBVA** in Madrid, Sep 2010 - Dec 2011